 Christ Lutheran Church faces challenges to creative ministry in downtown Hazleton.
 It has made great strides in maintaining its facilities, while at the same time using those facilities in service to the community.

-The Church is blessed to have an attractive and inspiring worship space, a rich liturgical heritage, and an outstanding four rank pipe organ as well as an accomplished organist of twenty plus years, Mr. Mark Billet.
+The Church is blessed to have an attractive and inspiring worship space, a rich liturgical heritage, and an outstanding four-rank pipe organ played by an accomplished organist of more than 20 years, Mr. Mark Billet.